 A 'standard rotating-cam' is a closed shape.
-The contact-point between the cam and the cam-follower moves around the cam continuously as the MMA increases from 0 to 360.
+The contact-point between the cam and the cam-follower moves around the cam as the MMA increases from 0 to 360.

 It is easy to export and extrude these cams to SolidWorks as Points do not self-intersect or interfere with a different point.

 However, with a 'Slot-Cam*', the contact-point may not move along the cam steadily.
 SolidWorks may not be able to create the Curve feature.

 This topic describes how to solve this problem.

 * Any cam in which the contact-point does not move steadily along the cam.